'We’re looked at as pioneers': New Space Force guardians from Yokota Air Base, Japan, will depart for other bases

 All the guardians who spoke to Stars and Stripes dream of floating in zero gravity, but none have read “The Right Stuff,” Tom Wolfe’s book about the first NASA astronauts.
 Olivera said she hadn’t even seen “Star Wars” until she joined the service and binge watched the entire series.

-However, one of them, Capt.
+However, one of the Air Force officers who works with them, Capt.
 Laura Marshall, 30, of Gaithersburg, Md., chief of operational plans at 5th Air Force on Yokota, has watched Delta IV Heavy rockets blast off at her old duty station, Vandenberg Air Force Base, Calif.

 “It is inspiring,” she said.
 “You see it on TV but being there and feeling that rumbling in your chest as the solid or liquid boosters go off is incredible.”